-A continuation of the study of painting and the skills necessary for expressive problem solving in a media already introduced.
+A continuation of the study of painting and skills necessary for expressive problem solving in a media already introduced.
 [S].
 Fall, Spring.

 ART 326.
-Integrated Arts in Elementary School.
+Integrated Arts in the Elementary School.
 3.

-This course is an exploration of procedures for incorporating creative arts (art, music, and movement) into the total curriculum, in grades K-6, through hands-on teaching activities.
-This course includes investigation of visual art, movement, and music, at the elementary school level.
+This course is an exploration of procedures for incorporating creative arts (art, music, and movement) into the total curriculum, for grades K-6, through hands-on teaching activities.